CNES/S1Tiling/docs/dataflow-normlim.rst

    4. It :ref:`sums both elevation information
       <sum_dem_geoid_on_s2-proc>` on the S2 geometry.
-   5. It produces a `image` of ECEF coordinates for the ground points and their associated satellite positions in the S2 geometry
+   5. It produces a `image` of ECEF coordinates for the ground points and their associated satellite positions in the S2 geometry.
-   6. It :ref:`computes the normal <compute_normals-proc>` of each ground point,
+   6. It :ref:`computes the normal <compute_normals-proc>` of each ground point.
-   7. It :ref:`computes the sine LIA map <compute_lia-proc>` of each ground point,
+   7. It :ref:`computes the sine LIA map <compute_lia-proc>` of each ground point.

 3. Then, for each polarisation (S1Processor scenario only),